IRS Forms

 Expenditures that belong on Schedule B

 Report each separate expenditure not previously reported, with payee name and address, date, amount, and a specific purpose.
 In-kind expenditures are listed at fair market value.
-Unlike contributions, the instructions do not set a dollar threshold for itemizing expenditures, so plan to itemize each one for the period.
+Like contributions, expenditures are itemized on Schedule B when they aggregate more than $200 per recipient for the calendar year; smaller amounts still flow into the Line 10 total.

 Purpose field, keep it specific